rarooij98/ledlight-alarm/README.md

 ```

 This means I used WifiClientSecure instead of EthernetClient & ESP8266HTTPClient instead of HttpClient.
-After that I didn't get any error messages anymore but I still couldn't GET any data).
+After that I didn't get any error messages anymore but I still couldn't GET any data.

 I tried to give the URL & API key in the following line: